JoshDoody/joshdoody.github.io/interview-preparation-guide.md

 Before you schedule an interview with a hiring manager or someone on your future team, you'll probably have a "pre-screen" or "pre-interview" call with a recruiter.

-This is typically a short 5 or 10 minute call where they will verify that you could be a good candidate for this role.
+This is typically a short 5- or 10-minute call where they will verify that you could be a good candidate for this role.
 But there's a very, very sneaky question lurking and you need to be ready for it.

 ### How to answer the "What's your current or expected salary?" interview question

 <p class='u-center'><a href="/the-dreaded-salary-question/" target="_blank"><img src="/images/DreadedSalaryQuestion.png" alt="The current and expected salary question" style="display: block; width: 100%; max-width: 900px; margin: 0 auto;"/></a></p>

 You've probably been asked "What's your current or expected salary?" in an interview before.
-That's what you're looking out for.
+And it probably made you very uncomfortable.

+That's because you intuitively know that this is an important question, and that your answer could be very costly if you get it wrong.

 <div class='guide-link'>
 <p><strong>What should you say when asked for your current salary or salary expectations during an interview?</strong></p>